noahflood1/GlassCell-repo/README.md

 To run, clone this repo and compile and execute Driver.py.
 See example use cases below the “Driver code” line.
+(You would need a Google Maps API key, though.
+I'm assuming not many people will actually want to use this exact snapshot of prototype code.)

 Contributers:
 - Angie